Over the past few months, I’ve gotten lots of questions about a vegetarian or vegan diet.

 However, assuming one does this, a diet that’s primarily plant-based, is without a doubt, extremely healthy and one that I suggest everyone try.

-In fact, over the years I’ve put dozens of my clients and patients, who were very sick or ill or had a disease or even cancer, on a plant-based, vegan diet… and every single person was healthier because of it.
+In fact, over the years I’ve put dozens of my clients and patients, who were very sick or ill, on a plant-based, vegan diet… and every single person was healthier because of it.

 HOWEVER, some of them couldn’t sustain it long-term for over a year and we had to make changes and adjustments, and I’ll tell you why and how in a minute.

-Are they lacking in nutrients, since they don’t eat animal products?
+Are vegans lacking in nutrients, since they don’t eat animal products?

 Assuming their diet is well balanced, the only thing they will be lacking over time are some B vitamins and more specifically, B12.
 This is an easy fix.
 You can take a sublingual B12 or I suggest B12 shot and sometimes, a full B-Complex shot.

 However, some are lacking in essential fatty acids, especially Omega 3s, iron, calcium, iodine or zinc.1 Again, all of this can be fixed with better food choices or the addition of supplements.

 Some are also lacking complete proteins, all the essential amino acids.
 And I’ll tell you how you can fix this in a minute.